-We are a grass-roots association of more than 200 families who live in Downtown Brooklyn.
-We started this group to address an issue that is of great concern to us and many other residents of the neighborhood that we’ve talked to: schools.
-After moving to Downtown Brooklyn (the fastest growing neighborhood in the city) we were surprised to learn that the city had no plan to build new schools to accommodate the hundreds (and eventually thousands) of children moving to the neighborhood.
-We are spearheading the effort to advocate for new public schools (K-8) in Downtown Brooklyn and would like your help.
+We are a grassroots association of more than 250 families who live in and around Downtown Brooklyn who are concerned about the most important issue impacting our children: schools.
+There is currently no plan to build a new neighborhood elementary school in Downtown Brooklyn (the fastest growing neighborhood in the city) to accommodate the hundreds (and eventually thousands) of children moving to the neighborhood.
+We are advocating for new, diverse, and high-quality public school (K-8) in Downtown Brooklyn to alleviate overcrowding caused by the city’s failure of planning and would like your help.

 This is why we need need a new school: